ch007m/r-d/tap/README.md

 Tanzu Application Platform 1.0 - https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html is a packaged set of components that helps developers and operators to more easily build, deploy, and manage apps on a Kubernetes platform.

-Short introduction about what is TAP is available [here](https://www.youtube.com/watch?v=H6rbIkaJ1xc&ab_channel=VMwareTanzu) and could be summarized as such:

 TAP is a `Knative` platform using `kpack` (= buildpacks controller) to build images, `Contour` (= ingress) to route the traffic, `kapp` (= kind of helm technology but with more features) to assemble the
 `applications` and `Application Live and Application Accelerator`** to guide the Architects/Developers to design/deploy/monitor applications on k8s.